 In as much as Apple has a reputation for prioritizing user privacy, nothing stops it from using user data for internal purposes.
 It has come out that Apple users are at risk due to Siri eavesdropping.
 According to a Guardian report, Siri conversations are being reviewed by Apple contractors.

 A whistleblower, who is a former contractor at the tech firm, told The Guardian that there are several instances of recordings, featuring private conversations.
-What is even more threatening is that these recordings may be accompanied by user data, including contact details, location, and app data.
+Adding to the concern is that these recordings could be accompanied by user data, such as contact details, location, and app data.

 Pro Tip: Scan your Mac for performance issues, junk files, harmful apps, and security threats